Jelle-M/mosaic-faces/README.md

 Colors are limited.
 When creating mosaic from faces it's difficult to represent the complete color spectrum.
 Shifting weights of the color channels of some faces could help create better looking mosaics.

+## Face recognition
+After experimenting with face detection + recognition combos the best one seems to be the HoG face detection to extract faces and label them.
+Then using the same extraction method and use a .LBPHFaceRecognizer_create

 ## License